Otani-ibe/Recipe_Finder/README.md

-# Recipe Finder Website
+# Recipe Finder!

-A **Recipe Finder Website** that allows users to search for recipes based on keywords, filter results by cuisine and diet type, and view detailed recipe information using the Spoonacular API.
+ **Recipe Finder** Is a helpful website that helps people find recipes easily.
+It lets users search for food recipes, see details about cooking, and discover new meals to try at home.
+In today's fast-paced world, finding the right recipe can be challenging, and this application aims to bridge that gap by providing an intuitive, user-friendly platform for recipe discovery.

 ---